EDIDPasteur/.github/profile/README.md

 # Evolutionary Biology of Infectious Diseases (EDID) Lab 🦠🧬

-Welcome to the Evolutionary Biology of Infectious Diseases (EDID) Lab! 🌟 We are part of the the Computational Biology Departmen at the tInstitut Pasteur in Paris, France.
+Welcome to the Evolutionary Biology of Infectious Diseases (EDID) Lab!
+We are part of the the Computational Biology Department at the Institut Pasteur in Paris, France.

 ## Research Focus